goncvlo/Ranking/README.md

 #### :test_tube: Work
 Inspired by [modern industrial recommender systems](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45530.pdf), this recommeder has a multi-stage architecture - **Candidate Generation** and **Ranking**.

 - The 1st stage applies lightweight models to narrow down the vast space of possible movie recommendations to a manageable subset of candidates for each user.
-This step uses positive and negative sampling strategies with collaborative filtering methods such as SVD and Co-Clustering to efficiently generate candidate sets.
+This step leverages negative sampling through collaborative filtering methods such as SVD and Co-Clustering to efficiently generate candidate sets.
 The goal is to reduce the search space while preserving as many relevant items as possible.
 - In the 2nd stage, a more expressive model ranks the candidate movies by predicting their relevance for each user.
 The ranker is optimized to maximize NDCG, focusing on delivering high-precision, highly personalized recommendations.

 <p align="center">